WoolyBeard/misty-vale-project/Adventures/The Brimstone Below The Mire/21-brimstone-below-the-mire.md

 ## Rumours of Brimstone Below the Mire

-Ask around any hearth, ferry, or lonely homestead near the southern marshes and you'll hear whispers of the old temple.
+Ask around any inn, or lonely homestead near the southern marshes and you'll hear whispers of the old temple.
 Roll **1D6** or choose a rumour.

 | d6 | Rumour | Truth? |
 |:--:|---------|:------:|